 Stack is a part of RAM which is used by the processor to store data or an address temporarily.
-Stack is very important part of microprocessor because there are very limited numbers of registers to store data and addresses.
+It is very important part of microprocessor.
+Because there are very limited numbers of registers to store data and addresses.
 Stack pointer is 8051 is 8 bit wide.
-It means it can hold data from 00 to FFH.
+Therefore, it can hold data from 00 to FFH.
 Stack pointer is used by CPU to access the stack.
 8051 have 8 bit stack pointer.
 It means it can access values from 00H-FFH.
 When it is turned on, the stack pointer contains value of 07.

 Microprocessor fetches data in different ways.
 The data usually stored in register, memory and can be used from immediate value.
 These different ways of accessing data is called addressing modes.
 Different microcontrollers have different addressing modes.
 It depends on design of manufacturers.
 8051 has 5 addressing modes.

 8051 microcontroller I/O port programming

 It has four input/output ports to interact with external devices.
 As shown in figure below, it has 40 pins but 32 pins are assigned to I/O 4 port.
 Port P0, P1, P2 and P3.
 Each port has 8 bits.
 Each bit can be used either as an input or output pin.
 Resetting these pins make them input ports.
 In other words they can be used as an input.
 But all ports can be configured either as an input or output.

 To configure any port as an input port writes 0 to it and to configure any port as an output write 1 to it.
 But to use port 0 as an input or output each pin must be externally pulled up with 10K ohm resistor.
 Because port 0 is an open drain.
 Rest of the ports can be configured either as an input or output by writing either 0 or 1 to all the bits.
 One no needs to use pull up resistor with P1, P2 and P3 ports.
 Sometimes we may need to access only one or two bits of port.
 8051 microcontroller provides facility to access individual bits.